kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial/running-webhook.md

 ## Cert Manager

-You need follow [this](./cert-manager.md) to install the cert manager bundle.
+You need to follow [this](./cert-manager.md) to install the cert manager bundle.

 ## Build your image